Inedo/inedo-docs/Content/executionengine/coreconcepts/statements/foreach.md

 for i = 1 to 100
 ```

 Although this looks like a loop in other languages, it does not perform iteration in OtterScript.
 It's typically used for declarative bindings, not flow control.
-To iterate over a range of numbers, always use:
+To iterate over a range of numbers, use:

 ```bash
 foreach $i in @Range(1, 100)